LIFETIME DEAL — LIMITED TIME

 Step 9: Measure Reader Response and Adjust Your Brand Accordingly

-If you want your author brand to work, you have to listen.
-Not to your own assumptions—listen to what readers are telling you.
+To build your author brand effectively, you’ve got to listen to what readers are actually telling you.

 Step 10: Use Helpful Tools and Resources to Strengthen Your Author Brand

-For writing and drafting, platforms like Scrivener or Atticus help you organize manuscripts without juggling 700 separate Word documents.
+Writing-specific platforms like Scrivener or Atticus make handling manuscripts way easier than juggling 700 Word documents.

 FAQs